shruti-0504/AI-Safety-Incident-Interface/README.md

 # 🛡️ AI Safety Incident Dashboard

 This is a web-based dashboard for reporting and visualizing AI safety-related incidents.
-It allows users to filter, sort, and view incidents based on severity, report new incidents, and toggle between light and dark themes.
+It allows users to filter, sort, and view incidents based on severity and report new incidents.

 ## 🔧 Project Structure

 📁 project-root/
 ├── index.html # Main HTML layout
-├── styles.css # Styling for the dashboard and dark mode ├── script.ts # TypeScript for logic, filtering, reporting, and dark mode toggle └── README.md # Project overview and instructions
+├── styles.css # Styling for the dashboard
+├── script.ts # TypeScript for logic, filtering and reporting
+└── README.md # Project overview and instructions